A/Fish Oil Side Effects

 Note: This document contains side effect information about vitamin a.
-Some of the dosage forms listed on this page may not apply to the brand name A / Fish Oil.
+Some dosage forms listed on this page may not apply to the brand name A/Fish Oil.

-Applies to vitamin a: capsule, capsule liquid filled, liquid, solution, tablet, tablet chewable
+Applies to vitamin a: capsule, capsule liquid filled, solution, tablet.

 Check with your doctor immediately if any of the following side effects occur while taking vitamin a: